-FIL Life benefits from the support of certain centralised functions within the FIL Group:
+FIL Life benefits from the support of certain centralised governance functions within the FIL Group:

-Section B.3 gives an overview of the Risk Function.

-Section B.4 describes the responsibilities of Compliance Function and the MLRO.

-Section B.5 describes the responsibilities of the Internal Audit Function.
+- Section B.3 gives an overview of the Risk Function. - Section B.4 describes the responsibilities of the Compliance Function and Money Laundering Reporting Officer. - Section B.5 describes the responsibilities of the Internal Audit Function.

-B.1.3 Changes in and adequacy of systems of governance
+B.1.3 Changes in/Adequacy of Systems of Governance